-All applications for training should be addressed to our email address (email@example.com) and include the following: your name, postal address, email address, dog's breed, age, sex and if you are a first-time dog owner.
+All applications for training should be addressed to our email address (email@example.com) and include the following: your name, postal address, email address, contact telephone number, dog's breed, age, sex and if you are a first-time dog owner.
 This information will help us to suggest which of our courses will be most beneficial to your dog and allows us to contact you to discuss your training needs before sending you an application form.
 Please note that places on courses are allocated on a first come, first served basis on receipt of a fully completed application form and payment of the course fee.
 Confirmation of a course place will be acknowledged by post.
 We limit intake numbers to six puppies on the Puppy Foundation Course and eight dogs on the Basic Obedience Courses.
 Our courses often get booked up well in advance of their commencement date.
-See course dates listing under ?times?.
+See course dates listing under "times".

 Registration forms or additional information about Hammersmith DTC can also be obtained by telephoning Pat White before 8pm or Christine Davis between 9am - 5pm.